jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 <!-- and many tools have been developed so far to asses specific questions in specialized fields -->
 While these tools have proven to be effective for targeted research questions, they often lack the ability to be applied for multiple distinct use-cases in a more generic context.
-Nevertheless, core functionalities such as numerical solvers, storage solutions, domain decomposition methods and functions to construct these simulations could be shared between models if written in a generic fashion.
+Nevertheless, core functionalities such as numerical solvers, storage solutions, domain decomposition methods and functions to construct these simulations could be shared between models if written generically.
 In order to address this issue and construct models from first principles without any assumptions regarding the underlying complexity or abstraction level, we developed `cellular_raza`.